-The trek has been especially planned to avoid the pitfalls of altitude illnesses and our experience in this field allows us to plan the best possible itinerary to avoid most of the associated issues.
+The trek has been specially planned to avoid the pitfalls of altitude illnesses and our experience in this field allows us to plan the best possible itinerary to avoid most of the associated issues.
 We have included rest days at the relevant elevations to allow our bodies to adjust to the thin air and we carry sufficient medication to deal with most altitude related problems.
 Experience has shown us that good hydration, rest days at significant elevations and good base fitness help avoid any significant problems during this trek.

-From Lukla the trail contours the valley walls of the lower Khumbu valley with fine views through the stands of Himalayan Pines, up to the high mountains above.
+From Lukla the trail contours the valley walls of the lower Khumbu valley with fine views through the stands of Himalayan pines, up to the high mountains above.
 We spend a night in the cosy Sherpa village of Phakding that is perched above the mighty Dudh Koshi River.
-The Dudh Koshi is the drainage for all the glaciers and mountains in the region, including Everest; therefore it carries a large volume of water.
-The following day we trek to the base of the Namche hill and after a solid climb up the zigzagging path we arrive in the cultural hub of the region; Namche Bazar.
+The Dudh Koshi is the drainage for all the glaciers and mountains in the region, including Everest, therefore it carries a large volume of water.
+The following day we trek to the base of the Namche hill and after a solid climb up the zigzagging path we arrive in the cultural hub of the region, Namche Bazar.

 The Sherpa people are of Tibetan origin, having travelled over the high Tibetan passes including the Nangpa La, to settle in the Nepalese highlands.
 They developed trade between the two countries bringing gems, wool and salt from Tibet in exchange for the plentiful Nepalese products.
 The Sherpas brought their Buddhist religion with them, which they evolved to develop their own sect of the faith.
 They are very generous and spiritual people with a colourful lifestyle, and our trek allows us to spend time with them in their homeland.

 The trail then continues into the ancient village of Pangboche where we take lunch and visit the monastery in upper Pangboche, reportedly the very first monastery in the region built by Lamas after they moved into the region from Tibet some 900 years ago.
 Above Pangboche we say goodbye to the trees as we continue through to Pheriche and open mountainous country.
-Small stone walled fields protect potato crops that provide the staple diet for the regions people while Yaks wander and graze at will on meagre forage.
+Small stone walled fields protect potato crops that provide the staple diet for the regions people while yaks wander and graze at will on meagre forage.
 Small lodges and huts provide reference to the arid landscape giving scale to the backdrop of massive peaks behind.
 A rest day is had in this village to aid acclimatisation and gentle walks can be done to stretch the legs.

-Next morning we leave early to embark on the first of the high passes, Kongma La.
+Next morning we leave early to embark on the first of the high passes, the Kongma La.
 Grassy slopes lead into green meadows before giving way to stony trails culminating in the pass that we cross into the upper Khumbu valley.
 It’s worth spending time here soaking up the views that are apt to leave one spellbound.
 An inclined descent brings us to the lower Khumbu glacier and on to the welcome lodge in Lobuche.

 Everest is hidden from us at Lobuche by the precipitous ridges and slopes of Mount Nuptse even though we are very close, but Pumori, Nuptse, Lobuche and Taweche provide a classic Himalayan backdrop.